Multi-Agent Software Development: The Complete Guide for Developers (2026)

 When to use it: Your tasks don't depend on each other.
 Writing frontend and backend code for different features.
 Running different types of tests.
 Building separate components.

-Example: VS Code 1.109 shipped multi-agent orchestration in January 2026, letting you run Claude, Codex, and Copilot agents in parallel from a single interface.
+Example: VS Code Agent HQ lets you run Claude, Codex, and Copilot agents in parallel from a single interface.
+Git worktrees give each agent its own working copy, preventing merge conflicts during parallel work.

 4. Handoff (Dynamic Routing)